Severe Arch Pain and Cramping When Skiing

 As shown in the figure, we measure the forefoot of our skiing patients and provide them with recommendations on appropriate boots for their foot type.

-Summary of How to Eliminate Arch Pain in Flat Footed Skiers
+How to Get Treatment for Arch Pain in Skiers

 References: Arch Pain in Skiers